jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.3.93 (2023/04/01) =
+* Update: Since some of you suddently asked for it, the Magic Wand is back (and it will evolve).
+* Fix: The situation with the "Clear" button has been... clarified!
+* Fix: Various fix related to how the Gutenberg librairies are used to avoid collisions.
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.3.92 (2023/03/31) =
 * Fix: Post Edit links were not working.
 * Fix: Issue with finetuned models when their suffix contained a number.
 * Update: UI elements.
 * Update: Improved internal API.
-* 🌴 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.3.90 (2023/03/30) =
 * Add: Sync Posts with Embeddings (on Publish, on Update, and on Trash).